 The examination will consist of one two-hour paper for Part A (Bankruptcy), and one paper of three hours' duration for Part B (Company).
 Students enrolled for the whole subject will be given one result.
 Students who have already passed either 14.43A Law IIIA or 14.43B Law IIIB, will only be examined in the other section of the syllabus.
+(See Rule 14.)

 Lewis.
-Australian Bankruptcy Law, 4th ed.
-Law Book, 1955.
+Australian Bankruptcy Law.
+4th ed.
+Law Book Co.

+The Bankruptcy Act 1924 (as amended to date).
+Comm.
+Gov. Pr.

 Yorston and Brown.
-Company Law in Australia.
-Law Book, 1962.
-Statutes.
-The Bankruptcy Act 1924 (as amended).
-Commonwealth Gov. Pr.
-The Companies Act (N.S.W.)
-1961.
-N.S.W.
-Gov. Pr.
+Company Law.
+Law Book Co., 1962.

+Gower.
+Modern Company Law.
+2nd ed.
+Stevens & Sons Ltd.

-McDonald Henry and Meek.
+McDonald, Henry and Meek.
 Australian Bankruptcy Law and Practice.
 3rd ed.
-Law Book, 1953.
+Law Book Co.

-Gower.
-Principles of Modern Company Law.
-2nd ed.
-Stevens.
-1957.
+Pennington.
+Principles of Company Law.
+Butterworth.